-It directly connects your product/service to customers.
-So it’s mostly prepared in collaboration with the product team (for product knowledge) and sales team (for customer-facing knowledge).
+And since it directly connects your product/service to customers, it’s mostly prepared in collaboration with the product team (for product knowledge) and sales team (for customer-facing knowledge).

 Think about it.
 Content creation and marketing is a long-term game.
-It’s easy to lose steam and pull the plug when the results are not anywhere near immediate sight.
+And it’s easy to lose steam and pull the plug when the results are not anywhere near immediate sight.

 Moreover, when you’re starting with content creation for a brand, there are always some doubts.
 You or people in your team may not be sure that this whole content writing thing will work.
 Your client or boss may not see the value in it.

-So you want some quick wins asap under your belt to help you keep going.
-In other words, you and people working with you would want to see first-hand how content helps sell and make money.
+As a result, you want some quick wins asap under your belt to help you keep going.
+In other words, you and the people working with you would want to see first-hand how content helps sell and make money.